joshbegley/nyt-latest/README.md

 `The 27-year-old right-hander made six starts for the Astros with a 4.50 ERA and 29 strikeouts over 32 innings.`\
 https://nytimes.com/athletic/6354612/2025/05/18/astros-hayden-wesneski-tommy-john-surgery/

-**What's at stake in Premier League final week: Champions League spots, Europa League and Golden Boot**\
+**What's at stake in Premier League final week: Champions League, Europa League, Golden Boot and more**\
 `Everything is still up for grabs in the last few days of the English top-flight season`\
 https://nytimes.com/athletic/6365580/2025/05/18/premier-league-final-week-whats-at-stake/